-The Judge Advocate General

-Received a copy of the foregoing this day of .

-Appellate Government Counsel

-Appellate Defense Counsel
+The Judge Advocate General Received a copy of the foregoing this day of Appellate Government Counsel Appellate Defense Counsel Address and telephone no. Address and telephone no.

 (b) In a mandatory review case, a brief setting forth assigned errors shall be filed by the appellant in accordance with Rule 24 no later than 60 days after the issuance by the Clerk of a notice of docketing of the case.
 Such brief shall not incorporate by reference that filed before a Court of Criminal Appeals, the convening authority, or the military judge.
 An appellee's answer shall be filed no later than 60 days after the filing of the assignment of errors and supporting brief.
 A reply may be filed by the appellant no later than 20 days after the filing of the appellee's answer.